 Newton D. Baker made one of those difficult decisions when he decided to take a leave of absence from the firm that he co-founded and accept the request of President Woodrow Wilson to serve as Secretary of War during World War I.

 Before Baker would return from the War, the firm initiated its representation of two long-standing media clients, The Plain Dealer Publishing Company and The E.W.
 Scripps Company.
-Notable clients that soon followed and continue to be served by our firm include General Electric and American League of Professional Baseball Clubs, now operating respectively as GE and Major League Baseball.
+Notable clients that soon followed and continue to be served by our firm include the American League of Professional Baseball Clubs, now operating as Major League Baseball.
 Also in our early decades, BakerHostetler not only attracted notable clients but also high-profile cases, including: